 - Complete and file a complaint for judicial review and a case cover sheet with the local district courthouse within 35 days of the DMV’s decision.

-- File a certificate of mailing with the district court, showing them that the DMV and attorney general have been notified.
+- File a certificate of mailing with the district court, showing them that the DMV and Attorney General have been notified.
 Meanwhile, the DMV will send the district court any exhibits from the DMV hearing, called the “record on review.”

 - Within 42 days of the record on review getting certified, compose and file with the court an opening brief.
 This contains all the arguments why the DMV’s decision should be overturned.
 Also give a copy to the prosecutor.
 The prosecutor then has 35 days to file an “answer brief” arguing to uphold the DMV decision.
-There are 21 days to file with the court a reply brief to rebut the prosecutor’s arguments.
+You then have 21 days to file with the court a reply brief to rebut the prosecutor’s arguments.
 Give a copy of the reply brief to the prosecutor as well.

 - The district court judge will review the briefs and record on appeal and render a decision.
 If the court affirms the DMV’s decision, you can appeal the case once more to the Colorado Court of Appeals.